-ZK Result – Attorneys Erin Corcoran and Jeffrey Ramaley Obtain Summary Judgment in Insurance Coverage Dispute
+ZK Result – Attorney Jeffrey Ramaley Obtains Summary Judgment in Insurance Coverage Dispute

 The theory against the insurer was that the named driver exclusion election in the applicable insurance policy was unenforceable under 75 Pa.
 C.S.A. § 1718(c)(2), because the plain language of the policy indicated that the policyholder requested to exclude himself from coverage when he was not insured under another policy.
 However, the insurer argued that the exclusionary provision was enforceable under 75 Pa.
 C.S.A. § 1718(c)(1), because a written affidavit by the insurance agent who issued the policy indicated that the insurer excluded the policyholder from coverage due to a suspended license.
 The injured party argued that the written affidavit was barred by the parol evidence rule, but the insurer argued that the affidavit was admissible because the exclusionary provision was ambiguous.